hdhulipala/JustEat/README.md

 4. **Test output**: The result of the test are present in the `\test-output` folder.
 It consist of 2 html files (`emailable-report.html` and `index.html` which we can use to see the test result by opening it in browser.

 ### Setup
-1. Install Java on your computer
+1. **Install Java on your computer**
 Download and install the Java Software Development Kit (JDK) [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Please note you have downloaded the version based on your OS type.
+For example download Windows x64	JDK file if you are using 64-bit version of Windows.

+2. **Install Eclipse IDE**
+Download latest version of "Eclipse IDE for Java Developers" [here](http://www.eclipse.org/downloads/).
+Be sure to choose correctly between Windows 32 Bit and 64 Bit versions.
+Double-click on "eclipse-inst-win64" exe downloaded file to Install the Eclipse.
+A new window will open.
+Click Eclipse IDE for Java Developers.
+Then select the path where you want to install and install.
+After successful completion of the installation procedure, click on Launch to open the Eclipse IDE.
+Select your workspace where you want to store the code before launching the Eclipse IDE

+3. **Import Github project**
+Click on File>Import.
+Select Git> Projects from Git.
+Then click on Next.
+Click on Clone URI and Next.
+Enter the URI details